cferdinandi/adventure/content/campaigns/house-rules.md

 ## Rules of the Table

-To help keep things running smoothly, there a few rules I'm going to ask the players to follow.
+To help keep things running smoothly, there are a few rules I'm going to ask the players to follow.

 - Take turns doing things
 - Don't interrupt when another player is talking